 The School's History

-Grey made a series of land grants to set up and maintain a grammar school in Auckland that was to be "for the education of all New Zealanders".
-In 1869, the School was officially opened in Howe Street with 68 boys on the roll by the Duke of Edinburgh.
+Auckland Grammar School was endowed by then Governor of New Zealand, Sir George Grey, in 1850.
+Grey made a series of land grants to set up and maintain a grammar school in Auckland that was to be “for the education of all New Zealanders”.

-During the Depression of the 1880s, girls from the Girls' High School joined the Auckland College and Grammar School as it was then known, mainly out of economic necessity.
-In 1899, the School once again became known as Auckland Grammar School, but girls remained on the roll through until 1909.
+In 1869, the School was officially opened by the Duke of Edinburgh in Howe Street with 78 boys on the roll.
+During the Depression of the 1880s, girls from the Girls’ High School joined the Auckland College and Grammar School as it was then known, mainly out of economic necessity.

 Having made several moves throughout its first four decades, the School's current Mountain Road site was acquired between 1911 and 1913.